 Method of assessment

 100% coursework.
-Each student will be expected to submit two book reviews no more than 1000 words each, worth 25% each of the overall mark and an Essay of no more than 3000 words each, each worth 20% of the overall mark.
+Each student will be expected to submit two book reviews no more than 1000 words each, worth 25% each of the overall mark and an Essay of no more than 3000 words worth 50% of the overall grade.
 Resubmission of coursework regulations apply to this module.